chrisgrieser/obsidian-quadro/README.md

   in most cases does not require technical expertise coding experience.

 **Disadvantages**
-- The **unit of coding** is restricted to paragraphs and, to a degree, segments of a paragraph.
+- The **unit of coding** is restricted to paragraphs and to a degree segments of a paragraph.
 Coding of individual words is not supported.
 - Due to the nature of Markdown markup, assigning multiple codes to **partially overlapping paragraph segments** is not supported.
 This restriction only